Description de la soumission d'un avis

 In the other courses, we are making a transition to English materials at the M2 level.

-Some APP modules may be offered in English depending on the number of non-French speaking students.
+Some problem-based learning modules may be offered in English depending on the number of non-French speaking students.

 Exams can be taken in either French or English, as desired.